lieuzhenghong/pandoc_resume/markdown/cv_chronological_12_dec_2019.md

 	Increased monthly active users by > 20% by building a Bayesian SMS sender in Python and SQL, meeting a KPI which secured an important client contract

-	Built deep learning model with Keras that reduces trip processing time from 7s to 0.05s, which made possible a new revenue vertical for the company
+	Built deep learning model with Keras that reduced trip processing time from 7s to 0.05s, which made possible a new revenue vertical for the company

 	Deployed distributed Apache Spark infrastructure and performed Big Data